-Often, before heading to a new country, we scroll through Instagram for inspirations.
-We want to discover places not listed in the popular travel guides.
+Often, before heading to a new country, we scroll through Instagram for inspiration.
+We want to discover places not listed in popular travel guides.
 Or to know the country from its insiders’ perspectives.

 Do you want to taste Morocco before heading there?
-I selected 11 Instagram accounts about Morocco that I follow for a while.
+I selected 11 Instagram accounts about Morocco that I have followed for a while.
 These accounts are not only run by locals but also by foreigners living in Morocco.
-Or, foreigners that spend much time here.
-As well, these accounts will introduce you not only with inspiring places to visit but also with Moroccan culture and history.
+Or foreigners that spend time here.
+As well these accounts will introduce you not only to inspiring places to visit but also to Moroccan culture and history.

 MarocMama